-1. Use or Possession of Drugs or Alcohol
+1. Use of Drugs

 The school has a "Drug Free" zone that extends 1000 feet beyond the school boundaries as well as to any school activity and transportation.
-This means that any activity - sale, possession, distribution, or use of drugs, alcohol, fake drugs, steroids, inhalants, or look-alike drugs is prohibited.
-This includes non-alcoholic beers and wines, and the like.
+This means that any activity - sale, possession, distribution, or use of drugs, alcohol, fake drugs, steroids, inhalants, or look alike drugs is prohibited.
+This includes nonalcoholic beers and wines, and the like.
 If caught, the student could be suspended or expelled and law enforcement officials may be contacted.
 Many drug abuse offenses are also felonies.